 1988 – York Croquet Club is re-formed and holds its first season at Beningbrough Hall, before transferring into the City of York to a green on Salisbury Road near Water End.

 1992 – York Croquet Club moves to its present grounds on Scarcroft Road, initially with the use of one full sized lawn.

 1996 – York Croquet Club joins with the bowls clubs playing on the adjacent greens to form the Scarcroft Green Association, to manage the Scarcroft greens on behalf of the City of York Council and the Freemen of York.

 2014 – York Croquet Club takes over a second full sized lawn and hosts its first national Croquet Association events.

-2017 – York Croquet Club takes over a third full sized lawn, making it the croquet club with the largest number of lawns in Yorkshire, and enters into a long lease.
+2017 – York Croquet Club shares a third full sized lawn, making it the Association Croquet club with the largest number of lawns in Yorkshire, and enters into a long lease.
 The Club also launches the Northern Croquet Coaching Academy at York.

 2020 – York Croquet Club takes over full use of all four lawns at Scarcroft Green and full responsibility for the site.
 The Club futher develops its activities at Club level and regionally, and its coaching programme through the Northern Academy at York.
 However the main focus of the Club remains participation and pleasure.
 Club members are looking forward to another enjoyable season in 2021: why not join us?